 The US immigration system has historically been unwelcoming to refugees and asylum seekers entering through the southern border.
 Harsh deportation policies often tear families apart.
 Immigrants with irregular status risk barriers to re-entry if they leave the US to visit their families.

 In order to hold the Hugs Not Walls event, BNHR requires cooperation from several legal entities.
 They have to receive authorization from US Border Patrol, local police departments, and relevant landowners.
 In 2019, a Hugs Not Walls event scheduled for May was canceled because of administrative pushback within US Customs and Border Protection.
-It was later rescheduled for October 2019 when new leadership permitted volunteers to move forward with the event.
+Officials later rescheduled for October 2019 when new leadership permitted volunteers to move forward with the event.

 While 3 minutes seems insignificant, for some, this event was the first time they’d seen their family members in years or decades.
 For example, one parent hadn’t seen their daughter in seven years before Hugs Not Walls facilitated this brief reunion.
 Another attendee was able to reunite with their parents for the first time in over twenty-two years.
 This underlies the severity of family separation that the US immigration system perpetuates.